 Because we like to keep our drive time between major stops to 6 hours or less, there are sometimes that we will stop at a rest stop or Cracker Barrel for the night.
 I do add these stops to my trip plan.
 This helps to keep an accurate schedule of what and where we still need reservations.

 Your “anchor points” are like the home base you plan on using for the week, month, or however long you want to be in a given vicinity.
 If there is something we want to see or do that is within a few hour’s drive, we look for a place to stay in between.
 For example, we wanted to see both Sequoia National Park and Yosemite National Park.
 We stayed for a week in Visalia, California.
 This means we got a weekly rate instead of a nightly rate.
 And could reasonably drive to both National Parks from where we were staying.

 Step 4 – Load your information into the trip planning template.
 I developed this template (spreadsheet style) after our second year of travel.
 I needed a place to be able to see all of our RV Road Trip plans at a glance.
 And know what was coming up, and also which campgrounds I had booked and which ones I did not have booked yet.
 We have our trip planning template available for you to download for FREE!

-If you have different goals in RV living, your trip planning might look a little differently.
+If you have different goals in RV living, your trip planning might look a little different.
 It all depends on WHY you are living this lifestyle and what your goals are.

-For us, we now have two goals.
-We want to see places we still haven’t been.
+We now have two goals.
+We want to see places we still haven’t been to.
 And we also want to connect with other travel families along the way.
 We’re working on melding these two worlds together.
 If you are interested in joining our summer caravan, we have information!
-It’s posted on our insiders group (we use Patreon for our insiders/supporters).
+It’s posted on our insider’s group.

 Let us know in the comments – what are your goals with your RV lifestyle?
 Travel?
 See family?
 Also, let us know in the comments what trip routes you have planned or are wanting to plan.